Mardan District

-The main tribe of Mardan is Yusufzai, that contribute more than half of the district population, there are also the more minor settled tribes such as the Mohmand, Utmankhel, Tareen and Khalil.

 History

 The literal meaning of Mardan is the "Land of Brave Men".
 The district lies from 34° 05' to 34° 32' north latitudes and 71" 48' to 72° 25' east longitudes.
 It is bordered with Buner on the east, Malakand on the north, Swabi on the south east, Nowshera on the south and the Charsadda and Mohmand districts on the west and north west respectively.
 The total area of the district is 1632 square kilometres.

 Ancient history

 Mardan District is a part of the ancient Peshawar valley.
 The whole area was once part of the ancient kingdom of Gandhara, the remains of which are scattered throughout the district.

 The armies of the Alexander the Great reached the Indus Valley by two separate routes.
 One through the Khyber Pass and the other through Kunar, Bajaur, Swat, and Buner in 326 BCE.
 After Alexander's death, the valley came under the rule of Chandragupta, who ruled the valley from 297 to 321 BCE.
 During the reign of the Buddhist emperor Ashoka (the grandson of Chandragupta), Buddhism became the religion of the Peshawar Valley.
 The valley saw the revival of Hinduism after the Greeks took over in the time of King Mehanda.
 The Scythians and Indians followed and retained control of the valley till the 7th century CE.